 Helping include a loved one with dementia in the holidays does require adjustment and planning.
 But these preparations are important because if someone has dementia, that doesn’t take away their desire to enjoy the holidays.
-UW Health Geriatric Medicine and Geriatric Psychiatry offer the following suggestions for caregivers planning a holiday with a person who has dementia.

 A key to planning holiday events with someone with dementia is to keep things as simple as possible, but find ways to include them.
 Determine some things your loved one can do and make sure they are included in these opportunities.
 Can they roll or decorate cookies?
 Can they chop vegetables?
 Can they fold the table linens or set the table or arrange the food on trays?
 How can they be a part of the preparation?

 It’s important to consider the timing and duration of the holiday gathering.
 People with dementia often get tired more easily; and the time of day for is an important factor to consider.
 Late afternoon or early evening is often not a good time of day for a person with dementia.
 It’s likely far better to have a gathering or activity in the morning or early afternoon, so consider a holiday brunch or early lunch rather than an evening party.
 If you’re at someone else’s home, give yourself permission to leave early if necessary.